fbpx App Store Google Play

 9.)
 Keep Tax Documents For At Least 3 Years

-It’s important to keep tax documents for 3 years because that’s how long the IRS has to audit you and assess additional taxes.
-Businesses keep your tax documents for 5-6 years.
+It’s important to keep tax documents for at least 3 years because that’s how long the IRS has to audit you and assess additional taxes.
+Businesses should keep their tax documents for 5-6 years.

 10.)
 Report All Income